 - Add in almond milk, 6 tablespoons agave and Greek yogurt; and blend again until smooth.

-- Process in your ice cream maker according to the manufacturer's instructions.
+- Process in your ice cream maker (I use the Cuisinart 2-Quart Ice Cream Maker)according to the manufacturer's instructions.
 I use the 2 quart Cuisinart.

 - Freeze in an airtight container.

 - Leave on the counter top or in the refrigerator to thaw before serving, about 30 minutes.